ADablanc/SPRING/README.md

 db <- db_connect("C:/testdata/220221CCM_global_POS.sqlite")
 plot_peak_spot(db)
 ```
+### Add a new database
+For adding a new database you simply have to add a new csv file in `SPRING/inst/extdata/database`.
+The csv file must contains the columns:
+ - class
+ - adduct
+ - name
+ - formula
+ - rt

+Be careful to not have commas in compound names ! (to avoid it you can put the name with "")
 ## Shiny app documentation
 ### Load/create project
 After launching the appa modal will propose to load a project or to create one.